 John made his television debut appearing on The Daily Show With John Stewart to promote his book.
 His appearance was a huge success and John was a fan of the book.
 After his first appearance, Hodgman became a reoccurring guest on the show, often playing characters like the “deranged millionaire.”
 His Daily Show appearances helped get him recurring roles in several television series like FX’s Married, HBO’s Bored to Death and Cinemax’s The Knick.
 John has even performed at a TED conference, as well as for the president of the United States.

 John represents a new wave of comedic talent from Yale University 84 .
 Historically when it came to humor in Ivy League schools, Harvard University 87 took the cake.
 Harvard has produced numerous writers for Saturday Night Live and other television shows.
 However, recently Yale has produced its own batch of comedic competitors, such as John Hodgman, Demetri Martin, and Lewis Black.
-It looks like Harvard and Yale just may have yet another rivalry on their hands.
+It looks like Harvard and Yale may have another rivalry on their hands.

 6. Ellie Kemper

 Ellie Kemper graduated from Princeton University 84 in 2002 with a bachelors degree in English.
 She then went on to attend the University of Oxford, where she studied at Worcester college towards a graduate degree in English.
 Her interest in comedy began at Princeton when she joined Quipfire!, Princeton’s oldest improv comedy group, and the Princeton Triangle Club, a touring musical theater comedy group.
-After school, she moved to New York to focused on her comedy and acting career.
+After school, she moved to New York to focus on her comedy and acting career.
 She quickly found a home at the Upright Citizens Brigade and started performing one-woman shows there.

 Kemper’s first big break was participating in a K-mart commercial about tents where a spider crawls across her face.
 Since the spider performance Ellie has gone on to appear in roles on shows like the Colbert Report and The Office, and she is the main character of the Netflix original comedy series The Unbreakable Kimmy Schmidt.
 Along with numerous television credits, she has quite the writing resume as well, regularly contributing to The Onion and The Huffington Post.